brianshumate/docker-jawn/README.md

 # What?

-**Docker Jawn** is my experimental Dockerfile collection for various applications so far, it contains support for the following:
+**Docker Jawn** is my experimental Dockerfile collection for a variety of applications; so far, it contains support for the following:

 * Chrome
 * Chromium